What is Debt-To-Income and why is it important?

 For the purpose of calculating Installment loans with less than 10 payments remaining.
-Those can be exclude those from the debt-to-income calculation.
-The result is what a mortgage lender would call the “front end ratio”
+Those can exclude those from the debt-to-income calculation.
+The result is what a mortgage lender would call the “front-end ratio”

-Next calculate the back end ratio includes the Mortgage payment plus the front end ratio.
-Take the total debt from the front end ratio then add in monthly mortgage payments (or the expected mortgage payments) plus other hosing related expenses.
-With this in mind other housing related expenses could include real estate tax bill, homeowner’s insurance , and monthly association dues.
+Next, calculate the back end ratio includes the Mortgage payment plus the front end ratio.
+Take the total debt from the front end ratio then add in monthly mortgage payments (or the expected mortgage payments) plus other housing-related expenses.
+With this in mind, other housing-related expenses could include real estate tax bill, homeowner’s insurance, and monthly association dues.

 Calculating Borrowers Debt-To-Income Ratio

-Finally, once the monthly income and monthly debt is totaled.
+Finally, once the monthly income and monthly debt are totaled.
 Simply divide the monthly debts into the monthly income.